f5devcentral/techxchange-gitops-lab/docs/introduction.md

     1. It sets up the credentials for the UDF environment you are in to authenticate with AWS and XC
     1. Deploys VPCs, Subnets, NAT Gateways, etc to AWS
     1. Deploys the mk8s cluster object in XC
-    1. Deploys a 1x node AppStack instance in the AWS region/VPC you deployed in
+    1. Deploys a 1x node App Stack instance in the AWS region/VPC you deployed in
     1. Creates your k8s namespace, and deploys ArgoCD and the initial XC Load Balancers you will need for the lab

 <br/>